aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 Complete Linkage: The dissimilarity between two groups is equal to the greatest dissimilarity between a member of one cluster and a member of another cluster.
 This method tends to produce very tight clusters.
 Single Linkage: The dissimilarity between two clusters is the minimum dissimilarity between members of the two clusters.
 This method produces clusters in long chains and can readily identify outliers.
 ```
-Hiearchical clustering has applications including quality checking (do technical/biological replicates cluster together?) or in evolutionary genomics, such as phylogenetic tree inference.
+An important real world application of hierarchical clustering is in evolutionary genomics, where this method could produce a phylogenetic tree based on how similar species (data points) are to each other.

 #### b.
 K-means Clustering
 ![](BENG_183_Figures/Kmeans_UL.JPG)